Art-Sells/Arells/Build-Notes.md

 - - - - Transaction Failed (confirming sale modal = false) (OK)
 - - - - Enter information (if one or more fields are empty)
 - Reloads modules every 5 minutes (price, wallet, and profits animation css) from coin gecko API wrapper?
-- all prices and wallet values structured like so: 1,000,000 Bitcoin Amount based on how many Sats?
-- all fees and totality values structured like so: 1,000,000.00

 ### Transactions
 - (A(arells-circle)) -> Account Page (B(bitcoin-logo)) ->Buy Page